tsanton/terraform-provider-tfepatch/README.md

 ### GitHub Action

+Creating the GPG-key and the provider platform gives you a base to create releases out from. \
+To generate versioned releases we will use [this](./.github/workflows/release.yml) release pipeline. \
-For [this](./.github/workflows/release.yml) release pipeline to run you must first upload the following secret and variables to your GitHub respository:
+For it to run we must first upload the following secret and variables to your GitHub respository:

 - secrets.TFE_TOKEN
 - secrets.GPG_PRIVATE_KEY